Related Links:

 screaming fans at the Indianapolis Speedway

 auto race yesterday.
-Two persons were killed
+Two persons were

-and more than 50 were hurt.
+killed and more than 50 were hurt.

-The 30-foot high stands, built of light metal pipe
+The 30-foot high stands, built of light metal

-Spectators jumped and fell from the stands but
+Spectators jumped and fell from the stands,

-pipes and bodies when the structure crashed
+timbers, pipes and bodies when the

-down in one piece.
+structure crashed down in one piece.

 Among the injured was Wilbur Shortridge Jr.,

-Indianpolis, an enterprising fan who had built
+Indianapolis, an enterprising fan who had

-been sitting in the stands.
+section.
+He had been sitting in the stands.

 Witnesses said spectators in other stands